jheavejimenez/ethglobal-karma/README.md

 After the transaction, the giver is then rewarded one Karma point while others can reward him/her too in a newer post.
 ***
 ### Note
-- Android 10 is currently supported
+- Only Android 10 and below is currently supported

 ***
 ### APK LINK